LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/README.md

 source file (`submission-no-figs.tex`) and a compiled PDF (`submission.pdf`), as described above.
 Also generates `submission.tex`, the file from which the PDF was created.
+- `make supplement` to make the PDF of supplementary information from `supplement.md`
 - `make coverletter` (supply files `pandoc/author-signature.pdf` and `pandoc/letterhead-banner.pdf` before using)
 - `make response` (response to reviewers; use as needed)